emjeepee/de-totesys-project-/terraform/README.md

 The code in the lambda handlers of this project employs secret values that  <br>
 reside in environment variables. <br>

-This project employs Terraform variables to help keep them secret.  <br>
+This project employs Terraform variables to maintain their secrecy.  <br>

 For example the environment variable AWS_INGEST_BUCKET, set in development on a  <br>
 local machine, contains the name of the ingestion bucket.
-In production cloud  <br>
+In production, cloud<br>
 service AWS Lambda must also make environment variable AWS_INGEST_BUCKET <br> available to code in the lambda handlers.  <br>

 This project keeps the values of environment variables secret by using this <br>